annatolchynska/brainy-quiz/README.md

 ---
 ### Features
- * The welcome section explains the rules of the quiz to the user and provides the ability to create a username and a button to start the quiz.
+ * The welcome section explains the rules of the quiz to the user and asks for a username in order to start the game.

 <img src ="./assets/images/welcome-section.png" alt ="the screenshot of the landing page">

 * The quiz-section contains the info of the current number of question out of 10, the scoreboard, which shows how many right answers were given, question and 4 options of answers.
+Users are able to see if their answer was correct and if not the section shows which answer was correct.

 <img src ="./assets/images/quiz-section.png" alt ="the screenshot of the quiz-section">